-Last updated on September 22nd, 2020 at 11:40 am
+Last updated on January 15th, 2021 at 10:40 am

 Recommended Paraty Tours

-Explore the Town by Foot: The best thing to do in Paraty is stroll around the town by foot and explore the picturesque streets and locally owned shops.
-You can walk through the entire town easily in half a day, but every time you return, you are sure to see something new!
-It’s surprising how easy it is to get lost amongst the streets (the good type of lost!) while browsing or café hopping.
-This makes for a fantastic afternoon to complement a morning tour or half day at the beach!
-The Beach: While Paraty is not a beach destination, the beaches nearby are still beautiful and make for a relaxing swim or siesta.
+Last on our list of recommended Paraty tours, is a beach excursion.
+The beaches in Brazil are beautiful and make for a relaxing swim or siesta.
 Praia do Pontal is the beach closest to town.
 The beach is lined with little restaurants and outdoor tables serving seafood, fresh juices, and ice-cold beers.
-There are many other beaches within walking distance of the town, which are slightly more secluded and quiet – Praia do Jabaquara was my favorite in the area!
+There are many other beaches within walking distance of the town, which are slightly more secluded and quiet.
+Praia do Jabaquara was my favorite in the area!
 Ask your guide or your hotel receptionist what beach they recommend!

-Where to Stay – Paraty Tours
+Where to Stay in Paraty

 Best Time to Visit Paraty